Is CCP participation mandatory?

 I was granted a provisional registration.
 What does that mean?

-I completed my renewal application.
-Can I submit my CCP materials later?
+Can I complete my renewal application, and then submit my CCP materials later?

 How do I submit my CCP materials?

 Beginning in the summer of 2022, Manitoba’s LPNs will have the ability to enter their annual learning plans directly into their online CLPNM registration profile.
 LPNs who are selected for the CCP Audit, in the Fall of 2022, will have an opportunity to review/revise those learning plans before they get submitted as part of their online application for 2023 registration renewal.

 Learning plans will only be submitted for the audit as part of the online registration renewal application.
 The CLPNM will no longer accept learning plans for the CCP Audit, by email, fax, mail or in person.
 The CLPNM will be posting resources on our website to provide step-by-step instructions on how to submit learning plans through the online registration system.

 Check back for more information!